Updated February 2026. The built-in session tools have improved a lot since I first wrote this. The

 claude -c

-This picks up exactly where you left off in your last session.
+This picks up exactly where you left off in your last session for the current directory.
 Great for “I stepped away for lunch and need to continue.”
+I use this one daily.

 claude --resume

-If you remember the session ID, you can jump directly to it:
+If you have the session ID handy, jump straight to it:

 claude --resume abc123def456